Volunteering on Fuerteventura

 There are several volunteering sites through which you can apply for several different positions all around the world.
 I list the ones I know of, in case you are interested in travelling with volunteering too:

 I was excited to embark on a new adventure on my beloved island especially because I made a wish in the recent past (or manifestation) that I wanted to live in a camper van.
-I visualised a camper as my home with tasteful but minimal decor, with a pop up tent or foldable roof adjusted to it under where I could sit and work outside, and welcome local kids for alternative art & craft classes (this part would have been the next step once I learned Spanish and made some reliable contacts to start a little business to help children learn English through arts & design).
+I visualized a camper as my home with tasteful but minimal decor, with a pop-up tent or foldable roof adjusted to it under where I could sit and work outside, and welcome local kids for alternative art & craft classes (this part would have been the next step once I learned Spanish and made some reliable contacts to start a little business to help children learn English through arts & design).
 Ana and Ricardo's camper + tent set up was the initial inspiration.
-I also emphasized that the camper is in a great working condition providing me the opportunity to move around the island if I wanted to.
-To the visualization I added the feeling of deliciousness of freedom, health, abundance, safety and happiness.
+I also emphasized that the camper is in great working condition providing me the opportunity to move around the island if I wanted to.
+To the visualization, I added the feeling of the deliciousness of freedom, health, abundance, safety, and happiness.

-We, volunteers, were expected to work 5 hours/day with 2 days off in a week in return of free food and accommodation.
+We, volunteers, were expected to work 5 hours/day with 2 days off in a week in return for free food and accommodation.
 We received €25/ person/ week to buy our food in the nearest town which was 15 mins drive away.
-This was a small town with a small supermarket offering limited choices, so if we wanted to go shopping to another, bigger supermarket we needed to pay for the bus trip or ask our host to take us with her in case she was going to that direction.
-Otherwise we were not allowed to use the car further than the nearest town.
+This was a small town with a small supermarket offering limited choices, so if we wanted to go shopping to another, bigger supermarket we needed to pay for the bus trip or ask our host to take us with her in case she was going in that direction.
+Otherwise, we were not allowed to use the car further than the nearest town.
 There was also an organic vegetable garden on the finca (farm) from where we were encouraged to take whatever we wanted for our cooking.
-There were different types of salads, beetroot, cabbage, onion, aubergine, broccoli, kale, mint, lavender etc. I was very happy to add raw organic veggies to my daliy meals but mostly I cooked soups from the greens.
+There were different types of salads, beetroot, cabbage, onion, aubergine, broccoli, kale, mint, lavender, etc. I was very happy to add raw organic veggies to my daily meals but mostly I cooked soups from the greens.

 There were 2 cats and a dog strolling around us on the finca.
 I grew a special bond with Lola, the black and white cat.
 I felt so much love coming from her that I couldn't pass by her without giving her a cuddle and a kiss whenever I saw her.
 Most of the time, however, she was napping on the chair outside the main house.
 I loved calling her and she would reply with a sweet meow and stretched forward one of her paws.
 She never failed to make me smile.

-At the time I was here I shared the volunteer camp with an Italian couple and there was 2 other men coming to help for 2-2 weeks during my stay.
+At the time I was here I shared the volunteer camp with an Italian couple and there were 2 other men coming to help for 2-2 weeks during my stay.
 It worked out well as we looked after the place and had respect for each other's space and needs but the vibe wasn't always good.
-There was negativity, misunderstandings and judgments coming back and forth between one of the volunteers and my host which was not a pleasant energy to stay in.
-After a month I slowly started to feel trapped, energetically drained, and with time and experience I gained a different perspective on the work I was doing here.
+There were negativity, misunderstandings, and judgments coming back and forth between one of the volunteers and my host which was not pleasant energy to stay in.
+After a month I slowly started to feel trapped, energetically drained, and with time and experience, I gained a different perspective on the work I was doing here.